-Ailsa Henderson - Appointed 1 December 2017 for a period of 4 years, and reappointed until 30 November 2025.
+Ailsa Henderson - Appointed 1 June 2023 for a period of 4 years

 Ailsa Henderson is a Professor of Political Science in the Department of Politics and International Relations at the University of Edinburgh, where she gained her PhD and now teaches courses on research methods, quantitative analysis, UK and comparative politics.
 Her published research examines sub-state political behaviour, including voter turnout, political culture and civic engagement.
 She was previously Assistant Professor of Political Science at Wilfrid Laurier University and the University of Toronto and was formerly Working Groups Chair of the Ontario Citizens' Assembly for Electoral Reform.
 She is currently a Commissioner for the Boundary Commission for Scotland.

 Gordon Macmillan is a graduate of Aberdeen University with a honours degree in Politics and Economics.
 He was a senior journalist and media executive for more than thirty five years, working for the BBC in London and Scotland, CNN in Atlanta USA and most recently with STV as Head of News.
 At STV he oversaw the broadcaster’s coverage of political issues at local, regional and national level.
 He led the teams covering Holyrood elections, European Parliament campaigns, Westminster elections as well as local government elections and the 2014 Scottish Independence referendum.
 Gordon has a proven track record of objective assessment of political issues and has a developed understanding of Scotland’s political landscape and the concerns and interests of local communities.

 Alan Stewart - Appointed 1 June 2023 for a period of 4 years.